Cycling in Gatineau Park

 Short Loops in the Park

-Sections of the Gatineau Parkway will be closed to motor vehicles on Saturday mornings until the end of August, and on both weekend mornings in September and October from May 24 to October 25, 2014.
+Sections of the Gatineau Parkway will be closed to motor vehicles from May 27 to October 22, 2017 on Saturday mornings until the end of August, and on both weekend mornings in September and October.
 Outdoor enthusiasts can enjoy 8.2 kilometres of scenic parkways in Gatineau Park that are reserved for cyclists, in-line skaters, runners and walkers.

-- Gatineau Parkway between Champlain Parkway and Chemin du Lac-Meech: 6 am to 11 am.
+- Gatineau Parkway between Champlain Parkway and Chemin du Lac-Meech (4.7 kilometres): 6 am to 11 am.

 The Short Loops in the Park Google map shows the short loops, as well as alternative routes for cars.